 You will take part in a number of taught workshops to improve and expand your use of textiles media and techniques.
 You will also develop your drawing and observation skills.
 You will complete projects where you will design and make a final work for assessment.

 You will research and work to an externally provided brief.
 You will collect observations, experiment with media and techniques, develop ideas and create a final product within a timed period.

-You will work from an externally provided starting point to produce critical studies, observation, experimentation, development work and a final piece within a given time period.
+You will work from an externally provided starting point to produce research, experimentation, development and final work within a given time period.

 How will I be assessed?

 You will be assessed through a mixture of coursework (60%) and exam projects (40%) which you will complete in the studio within a fixed time period.
 Guidance and support will also be provided to ensure that you develop the analysis and written skills required to undertake these tasks.